W E K A

 The networking infrastructure dictates the choice between the two.
 If a Weka cluster is connected to both infrastructures, it is possible to connect Weka clients from both networks to the same cluster.

 The Weka system networking can be configured as performance-optimized or CPU-optimized.
-In performance-optimized networking, the CPU cores are dedicated to Weka, and the networking uses DPDK.
-In CPU-optimized networking, the CPU cores are not dedicated to Weka, and the networking uses DPDK (when supported by the NIC drivers) or in-kernel (UDP mode).
+In networking, the CPU cores are dedicated to Weka, and the networking uses DPDK.
+In networking, the CPU cores are not dedicated to Weka, and the networking uses DPDK (when supported by the NIC drivers) or in-kernel (UDP mode).

 Performance-optimized networking (DPDK)